 However, we also understand that sometimes your feet get a little heavy on the pedal.
-And while we certainly can’t endorse such behavior, we can give you a little help to keep you out of traffic court with these six great radar detector choices.
+And while we certainly can’t endorse such behavior, we can give you a little help to keep you out of traffic court with these nine great radar detector choices.
 Though it may seem too good to be true, the best radar detectors really can help you avoid a ticket, which is why this technology is banned in certain states.